DISCOVER-Robotics/sdk/examples/airbot_aloha/README.md

     - When data is mistakenly saved, specifying this episode number allows for re-collection to overwrite existing data.
     - When collecting data multiple times after executing the command, the episode numbers of subsequent collections will increment from this base.
     - Each set of data is saved in the `demonstrations/(raw/)<task_name>/<episode_id>` folder.
-- `-sjp`: Initial positions of each joint and gripper before starting collection for each episode; defaults to 0 if not used.
-Specify values based on the actual situation of the specific task.
+- `-sjp`: Initial positions of each joint and gripper before starting collection for each episode; defaults to `0 0 0 0 0 0 0`.
+If you use dual arms and want them to have different initial joint angles, you can append values back, e.g. `0 0 0 0 0 0 0 0 0 0 0 0 0 0`.
 - `-f`: Data collection frequency, default is 15Hz.

-And there are some other parameters for flexible usage:

-- `-m`: the can interface of of the teacher arm, default to can0.
-- `-n`: the can interface of of the follower arm, default to can1.
+- `-gn`: The number of robot teach-follow group to execute in the system, default is 1.

 #### Excution Example